GoogleCloudPlatform/pgadapter/docs/jdbc.md

 ## Running PGAdapter

-This example uses the pre-built jar with dependencies to run PGAdapter as a standalone process.
+This example uses the pre-built jar to run PGAdapter as a standalone process.
 See [README](../README.md) for more possibilities on how to run PGAdapter.